bcgov/GDX-Analytics/examples/query_elasticsearch/README.md

 Domain:  www.env.gov.bc.ca  Page Views:  4154
 ```
 ### [elasticsearch_queuelength.py](./elasticsearch_queuelength.py)
-Queries elasticsearch for the current day and calculates the queue length for given Service BC offices.
+Queries elasticsearch for the current day and calculates the number of people in line for given Service BC offices.

 A configuration file must be created and should contain line separated list of Service BC office locations (eg: Kelowna, Kamloops) to query from Elasticsearch index and endpoint specified.